HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="sass_control_flow_statements.sql"
 ) }}

 Another future spec that is currently worked on is [CSS Nesting](https://drafts.csswg.org/css-nesting/), which will afford us the ability to nest rules within other rules similarly to what we can do in Sass and other preprocessors by using `&`.
-How commonly is nesting used in SCSS sheets? **Very**, it turns out.
+How commonly is nesting used in SCSS sheets?
+Very, it turns out.
 The vast majority of SCSS sheets use at least one explicitly nested selector, with pseudo-classes (e.g. `&:hover`) and classes (e.g. `&.active`) making up three quarters of it.
 And this does not account for implicit nesting, where a descendant is assumed, and the `&` character is not required.

 {{ figure_markup(
   image="usage-of-explicit-nesting-in-scss.png",